Nexis-Network/homepage/content/docs/extensions/pg_embedding.md

 The `pg_embedding` extension enables the use of the Hierarchical Navigable Small World (HNSW) algorithm for vector similarity search in Postgres.

-This extension is based on [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw) implementation of HNSW the code for the current state-of-the-art billion-scale nearest neighbor search system<sup>[[1]](https://github.com/Exzo-Network#references)</sup>.
+This extension is based on [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw) implementation of HNSW the code for the current state-of-the-art billion-scale nearest neighbor search system<sup>[[1]](https://github.com/Nexis-Network#references)</sup>.

-Exzo Network also supports `pgvector` for vector similarity search.
+Nexis Network also supports `pgvector` for vector similarity search.
 See [The pgvector extension](/docs/extensions/pgvector).

 ## Using the pg_embedding extension

-This section describes how to use the `pg_embedding` extension in Exzo Network with simple examples demonstrating the required statements, syntax, and options.
+This section describes how to use the `pg_embedding` extension in Nexis Network with simple examples demonstrating the required statements, syntax, and options.

 ### Usage summary